 Common Mistakes when in need of a DUI Attorney in Dekalb County

-If you have been arrested for a DUI, you may want to speak to an experienced Attorney from Dekalb County, GA at Andrew R. Lynch, P.C.
+If you have been arrested for a DUI, you may want to speak to an experienced Attorney from Dekalb County, GA at The Lynch Law Group, P.C.
 A DUI charge is a serious matter, and a reputable attorney may help you rectify the situation.
 We may be able to help you avoid some of the common mistakes that could hurt your case: